Filing Tax Returns When You Have a Spouse

 You are required to report what your marital status was as of December 31st of the tax year.
 This is done by ticking the appropriate box on page 1 of the tax return.
 The boxes include:

 You are married or living common-law as long as you and your spouse are not living separate and apart from each other on December 31st because of a breakdown of the marriage or common-law relationship.
-If you are living apart from each other due to some other reason, you would still be considered married or living common-law.
+If you are living apart from each other due to some other reason, including your spouse living in another country, you would still be considered married or living common-law.

 The combined income of you and your spouse or common-law partner is used to calculate: